RienaAdrianna/TutorMe/README.md

-Portions of this code/documentation were generated with the help of ChatGPT (GPT-5) by OpenAI, and then reviewed and modified
+Portions of this code/documentation were generated with the help of ChatGPT (GPT-5) by OpenAI, and then reviewed and modified.

 Tools Used:
   a) [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript)